EpicBrainUser/python-booklet/python_booklet.typ

 What does this mean?\
 The idea behind functional programming and languages like F\#, Haskell, Elixir etc is that:
 - The only abstraction allowed is a function (no #glspl("cls"), #glspl("obj"), #glspl("var"), only functions)
-  - Thus functions are treated a little bit differently, so functions are 'first class citizens' meaning they are treated like anything else, they can be passed around as anything else, and be returned from other functions, and taken in as parameters.
+  - Thus functions are treated a little bit differently, so functions are 'first class citizens' meaning they are treated like anything else, they can be passed around as anything else, and be returned from other functions, and taken in as #glspl("parameter").
   - Functions are pure, meaning that they have no side effects, don't mutate any #glspl("var"), and always take one input and return one output.
 - There is no state.
   - State is anything that is stored in the program at runtime and changes.
 This means that all #glspl("var") are #gls("imu") - meaning when a value is set it cannot change.
 In fact, #glspl("var") are just names, rather than what we traditionally think of as a variable.